-Pacific Oaks College has always recognized the uniqueness of each student whether child or adult.
+Pacific Oaks College has always recognized that each student is unique, whether child or adult.
 Over the past 40 years, Pacific Oaks has endeavored to meet students' various learning style and instructional needs through a wide variety of programs.
 As a complement to on-campus classes offering full college credit, the Pacific Oaks Extension Service organizes courses in many locations from San Diego to Seattle.